 - 1) Annual Federal Financial Report.
 Councils must submit the Federal Financial Report (SF-425).
-This report is due annually on January 31. - 2) Federal Matching Report.
+This report is due annually on January 31. - Federal Matching Report.
 If applicable, councils must submit matching certifications.
-This report is due annually on September 15. - 3) Final Federal Financial Report.
-Councils must submit a final financial report within 120 calendar days after the period of performance ends. - 4) Activities and Outcomes Report.
+This report is due annually on June 30 In order to guarantee processing within the fiscal year. - 3) Final Federal Financial Report.
+Councils must submit a final financial report within 120 calendar days after the period of performance ends. - Activities and Outcomes Report.
 Councils must submit a performance report summarizing activities and outcomes from the past funding period.
 This report is due annually on January 31. - 5) Board Minutes.
 Councils must submit minutes of their board meetings from the past funding period.
 This report is due annually on January 31. - 6) Subaward Summary.
 Councils must report subawards made during the past funding period with General Operating Support Grant funds and/or funds leveraged for the required cost share.
 This report is due annually on January 31. - 7) Current Board and Staff.
 Councils must submit a list of their current board and staff members.
-This report is due annually on January 31.
+This report is due annually on January 31. - 8) Tangible Personal Property Report.
+If applicable, you must submit the Tangible Personal Property Report (SF-428) and any related forms within 120 calendar days after the period of performance ends.
+You must report all equipment with an acquisition cost of \$10,000 or more per unit purchased with NEH funds.